ADHD Treatments: Treatment for Attention Deficit Disorder

 ADHD Treatments – An Overview

-Education of the parent and child about ADHD (see What is ADD, ADHD?) and the ADHD treatment strategy is imperative for long-term treatment success.
+Education of the parent and child about ADHD and the ADHD treatment strategy is imperative for long-term treatment success.
 Parents must then communicate with their child's school personnel about ADHD and their child's ADD treatment.
 Parents, clinical personnel, and school staff must work as a team to support the child and his unique needs to ensure treatment success and behavior modification achievement.

 Pharmacological ADHD Treatment